Jmacr0/in-the-green/readme.md

 ✅ code for humans

 Typescript
-✅ understand the purpose of TS (static typing, modularity,) ✅ practice using typing in code
+✅ understand the purpose of TS (static typing, modularity) ✅ practice using typing in code
 ✅ modularize code - sustainable and benefits from intellisense ✅ configure with tsconfig.json